Observation of emergent scaling of spin-charge correlations at the onset of the pseudogap: Dopant-spin-spin correlations

-At larger doping levels ($|\delta| \gtrsim \SI{20}{\percent}$), the NN spin bond closest to the dopant changes sign.
+At larger dopings ($|\delta| \gtrsim \SI{20}{\percent}$), the NN spin bond closest to the dopant changes sign.
 This feature, as well as a much-reduced temperature dependence, can be attributed to Fermi-Liquid behaviour, in which the hole and spin correlations are dominated by the Pauli principle \cite{cheuk:2016a, koepsell:2021a}.
-Such behaviour sharply contrasts with the low doping behaviour, where one sees the emergence of extended polarons at a temperature consistent with $T \lesssim \Delta$.
+Such behaviour sharply contrasts with the low doping behaviour, where one sees the emergence of extended polarons at a temperature consistent with $T \lesssim \scaling$.
 These observations are illustrated in more detail in \figref{fig:fig4}c, where $C_{\mathrm{dss}}^{(3)}(\bm r, \bm d)$ is given as a function of doping for a few bonds closest to the dopant.

-In analogy to the magnetic correlation length, which quantifies AFM order by measuring how far the (staggered) spin correlations extend, we propose to introduce a ``polaron strength'' $\mathcal{C}$ by integrating the sign-corrected correlations, $\mathcal{C} = \sum_{\bm r, \bm d}C_{\mathrm{dss}}(\bm r, \bm d)$.
+In analogy to the magnetic structure factor, which quantifies AFM strength, we propose to introduce a ``polaron strength'' $\mathcal{C}$ by integrating the sign-corrected correlations, $\mathcal{C} = \sum_{\bm r, \bm d}(-1)^{|\bm d|^2 + 1}C_{\mathrm{dss}}(\bm r, \bm d)$.
 In particular, we expect that the emergence of a long-range polaronic tail contributes significantly to $\mathcal C$.
-We show in \figref{fig:fig4}d the polaron strength as a function of the rescaled temperature $T/\Delta$.
-In the range of temperatures and doping levels explored here, we notice that the polaron strength follows a similar universal trend as found for the spin ordering.
-Specifically, it increases significantly when $T \leq \Delta$, signaling the importance of polaronic spin-charge correlations in the pseudogap regime.
-In the intermediate regime $1 \lesssim T/\Delta \lesssim 2$, $\mathcal{C}$ is dominated by the polaronic core, whose amplitude decreases as $T/\Delta$ increases.
-At large doping levels ($T \gg \Delta$ in our datasets) the presence of sign-changed spin bonds cancels out the contribution from the polaronic core, such that $\mathcal{C}$ goes to zero.
+We show in \figref{fig:fig4}d the polaron strength as a function of the rescaled temperature $T/\scaling$.
+In the range of temperatures and dopings explored here (hatched region in \figref{fig:fig1}c), we notice that the polaron strength follows a similar universal trend as found for the spin ordering.
+Specifically, it increases significantly when $T \leq \scaling$, signalling the importance of polaronic spin-charge correlations in the pseudogap regime.
+In the intermediate regime $1 \lesssim T/\scaling \lesssim 2$, $\mathcal{C}$ is dominated by the polaronic core, whose amplitude decreases as $T/\scaling$ increases.
+At large dopings ($T \gg \scaling$ in our datasets) the presence of sign-changed spin bonds cancels out the contribution from the polaronic core, such that $\mathcal{C}$ goes to zero.